 means Absent from Final Examination, 0 quality points unless excused and until the excused absence is removed.
 If not removed, an AB converts to a permanent F. Undergraduates have one semester to remove an excused AB.
 Postbaccalaureate students have one year to remove an AB.

 means Work Incomplete, 0 quality points until removed.
 If not removed, an IN will convert to a permanent F after eight weeks from the beginning of the next regular semester (for undergraduates) OR after one year (for postbaccalaureate students).

 To order a transcript from UNC-Chapel Hill, see Transcripts & Certifications.

-For undergraduates, a temporary grade of IN converts to an F eight weeks into the following semester if not removed, and a grade of AB converts to an F after one semester.
+A temporary grade of IN converts to an F eight weeks into the following semester if not removed, and a grade of AB converts to an F after one semester.

 To restore academic eligibility, you must raise your quality point average to the required level by taking courses during the summer at UNC-Chapel Hill, by taking any of the distance education courses offered by the Friday Center (Carolina Courses Online or the Self-paced Courses—online or correspondence—that are offered by UNC-Chapel Hill), or by making up any grades of AB or IN within the prescribed time limits.